brett8883/DJI_Super-Patcher/readme.md

     - Your drone will not be forced to auto-land.

-    - You drone will not be prevented from taking off
+    - You drone will not be preventing from taking off

       - **Please fly with caution!**